 Both federal and non-federal sponsors generally require that they be informed of changes affecting the scope of work.
 Such changes can include absence or change of PI, change of grantee institution, change in objective or emphasis of the project, applying a new technology, transferring substantive programmatic work to a third party, change of key personnel or a change in the approved use of animals or human subjects

 When the sponsor requires prior approval for budget changes, such requests should be made in advance of the expenditure.
-Make the request, in writing, to OSPR (OSPR@csuohio.edu).
-OSPR will contact the sponsor to request the change.
+Make the request, in writing, to SPRS (OSPR@csuohio.edu).
+SPRS will contact the sponsor to request the change.
 Requests for retroactive approval reflect poorly on the university and the PI, are less likely to be approved, and should be avoided.
-Requests for budget revisions should be signed by the PI and counter-signed by the OSPR authorized official.
+Requests for budget revisions should be signed by the PI and counter-signed by the SPRS authorized official.
 Include justification relative to the what impact the change makes on the scientific progress of the project, if any.
-Budget changes are not enacted by OSPR until sponsor approval (or OSPR approval in the case of Expanded Authorities) is granted.
+Budget changes are not enacted by SPRS until sponsor approval (or SPRS approval in the case of Expanded Authorities) is granted.